 Since 2014, the annual BP Translation Conferences in Europe have grown to become the most popular CPD events for professional freelance translators and interpreters from around the world.
 Organized independently, they are not affiliated with any national or international professional association, software firm, job portal, or online marketplace.

 The abbreviation ‘BP’ stands for ‘Business + Practice’, framing the overall theme of each event.
 Granted, BP originally stood for Budapest, which is Csaba Bán’s, the organizer’s home town, and Budapest was also the location of the first event in 2014.
-The conference is held in a different capital city in Central Europe each year: BP15 took place in Zagreb, BP16 in Prague, BP17 returned to Budapest – and this year, Vienna will be the magnificent backdrop for BP18, which will be taking place from April 19 to 20.
+The conference is held in a different capital city in Central Europe each year: BP15 took place in Zagreb, BP16 in Prague, BP17 returned to Budapest, followed by our most successful event to date, BP18 in Vienna.

 While the main event lasts two days, there are always fringe events that take place on the days before and after the conference, ranging from additional CPD events to city tours and daylong trips.
 This certainly contributes to the success of the conference series and sets it apart from other formats.
 Evening events, including a gala dinner complete the program.
 The perfect combination of CPD and leisure serves professional translators a convenient setting for spending a few days away from the desk.